The treatment you need to control symptoms of advanced breast cancer depends on what symptoms you have.

 Treatments such as chemotherapy, hormone therapy, radiotherapy or targeted treatments (biological therapy) can help to shrink the cancer, reduce symptoms and help you feel better.

-This is the most common symptom of advanced cancer.
-It can feel a bit overwhelming, as though you don’t have any energy.
+Tiredness is a common symptom of advanced cancer.
+It can feel a bit overwhelming and as though you don’t have any energy.

-It’s important to set yourself a few rest times throughout the day.
+It’s important to rest a few times throughout the day.
 Resting regularly can help you feel less tired and more able to cope.
 You don't have to sleep during these times.
 Just sitting or lying down will help.

 Exercising can be hard when you feel very tired.
 But research shows that daily light to moderate exercise can give you more energy.
 Going for a gentle walk is very good.
 Gentle exercises in bed or standing up can help if you can’t move around easily.